![]() |

 -

-Advance-purchase fares start at €17.90 in 2nd class or €26.90 in 1st class.
+Advance-purchase fares start at €17.99 in 2nd class or €23.99 in 1st class.

 -

-The Flexpreis fare is what you pay if you want to stay flexible or buy a ticket at the station on the day.
-Flexpreis tickets are good for any train that day, unlimited availability, it can't sell out.
-The railjet Flexpreis is good for RJ, RJX, IC & EC trains, the EuroCity Flexpreis is only good for IC & EC trains.
+Flexpreis is what you pay if you want to stay flexible or buy a ticket at the station on the day.
+Flexpreis tickets are good for any train that day, unlimited availability, can't sell out.
+The railjet Flexpreis is good for RJ, RJX, ICE, IC & EC trains, the EuroCity Flexpreis is only good for IC & EC trains.
 Although both these Flexpreis fares are good for the regional trains too.

 -